How to get Money for a Wedding Fast

 - Wedding Cake and Wedding Favors – Paid by the bride and her Family including brunch the next day if they want

-- The Wedding Officiant, Bride’s Rings, and Wedding Night Accommodations – Taken care by the groom
+- The Wedding Officiant, Bride’s Rings, and Wedding Night Accommodations – Taken care of by the groom

-- Groomsmen’s gifts, wedding day gift to the bride and gifts for the Groom’s parents – Groom looks after
+- Groomsmen’s gifts, wedding day gifts to the bride and gifts for the Groom’s parents – Groom looks after

 - Bridesmaid’s gifts and gifts for Bride’s parents – Bride pays for the wedding party

 - Hair and Makeup, Groom’s wedding band – The bride

 As you can see, this is quite a comprehensive list outlining who pays for the wedding.
 It also shows that weddings can end up costing a lot if not planned properly.